ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS Clients as Auditors

-Some HTTPS Clients may choose to act as Auditors themselves.
+Some HTTPS Clients may choose to act as CT auditors themselves.
 A Client taking on this role needs to consider the following:

 - an Auditing HTTPS Client potentially exposes its history to the logs that they query.
-Querying the log through a cache or a proxy with many other users may avoid this exposure, but may expose information to the cache or proxy, in the same way that an non-Auditing HTTPS Client exposes information to a trusted auditor.
+Querying the log through a cache or a proxy with many other users may avoid this exposure, but may expose information to the cache or proxy, in the same way that a non-Auditing HTTPS Client exposes information to a Trusted Auditor.

-- an effective Auditor needs a strategy about what to do in the event that it discovers misbehavior from a log.
+- an effective CT auditor needs a strategy about what to do in the event that it discovers misbehavior from a log.
 Misbehavior from a log involves the log being unable to provide either (a) a consistency proof between two valid STHs or (b) an inclusion proof for a